pranavp10/Card-Creation/README.md

 Nothing to install

 ## How to use?
-Go to the browser and past the path of the index.html thats all.
+Go to the browser and paste the path of the index.html thats all.

 ## Contribute